-If you apply for a scholarship at any level of the program and are accepted, you will be expected to complete the training in the time frame laid out by Cultivate to honor your scholarship.
+If you apply for a scholarship and are accepted, you will be expected to complete the training in the time frame laid out by Cultivate to honor your scholarship.

-If you apply for the Cohort or Organizational Learners programs, there is no refund available.
-We do not offer refunds once you have been accepted, as we have a limited number of spots available in the cohort and for organizational teams each year.
+If you apply for the Engaged Learners or Organizational Learners programs, there is no refund available.
+We do not offer refunds once you have been accepted, as we have a limited number of spots available in the programs each year.
 First, start the application process so we can get to know you and ensure you understand what the program is and what it is not.
 Start by filling out the interest form and set up a phone call or online call with our staff.
 During this call, we will explain to you what our program offers.
 If you are still interested in the program, there is an application form you will be required to fill out.